Sachin20010517/circleci-eks-deploy-Terraform_Code/README.md

   }
 }
 ```

-4️⃣ Create the S3 Bucket and DynamoDB Table:

-Before configuring the backend in Terraform, create the S3 bucket and DynamoDB table in your AWS account.

-1.Create the S3 Bucket:

-Go to the AWS S3 console and create a bucket with a unique name (e.g., your-unique-s3-bucket-name).
-Make sure to set the region to match your EKS cluster.

-2.Create the DynamoDB Table:

-Go to the DynamoDB console and create a table.
-Name it (e.g., your-dynamodb-table-name) and set the primary key (e.g., LockID of type String).

 Let's set up the variable for our Infrastructure and create one file with the name of terraform.tfvars inside kube_terraform/ToDo-App/backend.tf and add the below conntent into that file.